Baqend/guide/src/topics/speed-kit/privacy.md

 <strong>EU Data Security</strong><br>
 Baqend has a valid Data Processing Addendum with Amazon Web Services and can therefore also close data processing agreements with customers.
-Baqend only stores anonymized IP IPv4 addresses and deletes them after 10 days:
+Baqend only stores anonymized IPv4 addresses and deletes them after 10 days:
 In detail, thelast 8 bit of any user IP address is set to to zeros in memory, i.e. before touching disk.
 IPv6 addresses are not stored at all.
 Baqend will never persist a user's full IP address.